Bayesian Image Analysis in Fourier Space: BIFS Properties

 \subsection{Computational Speed:}

-The independence property of the BIFS formulation generally leads to improved computational efficiency over MRF-based or other conventional Bayesian image analysis models that incorporate spatial correlation structures into the priors in image space.
+The independence specification of the BIFS formulation generally leads to improved computational efficiency over MRF-based or other conventional Bayesian image analysis models that incorporate spatial correlation structures into the priors directly via image space.

-For MAP estimation, Bayesian image analysis using MRF priors requires high-dimensional iterative optimization algorithms such as iterated conditional modes (ICM) \citep{besag1989digital}, conjugate gradients\\ \citep{hestenes1969multiplier}, or simulated annealing \citep{geman1984stochastic}.
-Iterative processes are necessary when working in the space of the images because of the inter-dependence between pixels.
-In contrast, BIFS simply requires independent posterior mode estimation at each Fourier space location, and the inverse discrete Fourier transform of this set of Fourier space local posterior modes will provide the global posterior mode image.
-This independent-over-Fourier-space optimization approach also scales well with respect to increasing image size, increasing dimensionality (e.g. to 3D), or increasing prior model complexity.
+For MAP estimation, Bayesian image analysis using MRF or other image space based priors requires high-dimensional iterative optimization algorithms such as iterated conditional modes (ICM) \citep{besag1989digital}, conjugate gradients \citep{hestenes1969multiplier}, or simulated annealing \citep{geman1984stochastic}.
+Iterative processes are necessary because of the inter-dependence between pixels.
+In contrast, BIFS simply requires independent posterior mode estimation at each Fourier space location which scales linearly with respect to the number of Fourier space points, i.e. $n$, the number of pixels/voxels.
 The level of computational complexity is basically $n g(k)$, where $g(k)$ is the complexity of the optimization at each Fourier space point.
-Therefore, for increased image size or dimension, the computation time is scaled by the proportional increase increase in the number of Fourier space points, whereas for increased complexity at each Fourier space point to $h(k)$ the total computation is simply scaled by $\frac{h(k)}{g(k)}$.
+Therefore, for increased image size or dimension, the computation time is scaled by the proportional increase in the number of Fourier space points, whereas for increased complexity at each Fourier space point to $h(k)$ the total computation is simply scaled by $\frac{h(k)}{g(k)}$.

 Computational improvements can similarly be obtained if one wishes to perform posterior mean or other estimation and credible interval generation.
-(Note that one has to be careful interpreting credible intervals for Bayesian image analysis models since the prior models are at best only rough approximations about characteristics of prior beliefs.)
-Markov random field prior models generally require high-dimensional Markov chain Monte Carlo (MCMC) posterior simulations to obtain the MMSE image estimate as the posterior mean.
-However, BIFS only requires at most low-dimensional MCMC to be performed at each Fourier space location.
-A single realization of the posterior parameter set from each Fourier space location can be inverse Fourier transformed to produce an independent realization of an image from the posterior distribution, thereby avoiding the difficulties of dealing with potentially slow mixing chains that often occur in Bayesian image analysis modeling when updating at the pixel-level.
+MRF and other image-space prior models generally require high-dimensional Markov chain Monte Carlo (MCMC) posterior simulations.
+However, BIFS only requires low-dimensional MCMC to be performed independently at each Fourier space location.
+A single realization of the posterior parameter set from each Fourier space location can be inverse Fourier transformed to produce an independent realization of an image from the posterior distribution, thereby avoiding the difficulties of dealing with potentially slow mixing chains.